siddharth2016/chatbot-structure/README.md

 Please use this chatbot foundation to build further bots using Rasa framework.

+Below are the steps for installation of rasa framework and getting the bot working !

 ## Steps

 1. Create virtual env - `python3 -m venv venv`